linnykoleh/WickiUp/AWS/src/main/java/aws/developer/certschool/certschool_1.md

 https://aws.amazon.com/cloudformation/faqs/

-By default, the “automatic rollback on error” feature is enabled.
+"By default, the “automatic rollback on error” feature is enabled.
 This will cause all AWS resources that AWS CloudFormation created successfully for a stack up to the point where an error occurred to be deleted.
 This is useful when, for example, you accidentally exceed your default limit of Elastic IP addresses, or you don’t have access to an EC2 AMI you’re trying to run.
-This feature enables you to rely on the fact that stacks are either fully created, or not at all, which simplifies system administration and layered solutions built on top of AWS CloudFormation.
+This feature enables you to rely on the fact that stacks are either fully created, or not at all, which simplifies system administration and layered solutions built on top of AWS CloudFormation."

 ---